Key Takeaways

 My handbook says vacation is "earned" each pay period.
 Doesn't that mean they have to pay it?

-This is a strong argument in your favor.
-If vacation is explicitly described as earned compensation and there's no forfeiture provision, the statutory definition of vacation as wages supports your right to payout.
+This is a strong fact in your favor.
+If vacation is explicitly described as earned compensation and there is no forfeiture provision, the wage statute and policy language may support a payout claim.

 The policy says nothing about payout.
 Does that mean I lose it?